Experimental demonstration of bandwidth enhancement in photonic time delay reservoir computing: Results

 \subsection{TDRC dynamics}

-To gain a better understanding of the computing performance for strong injection and $\theta_{s}$, we study the persistence plots of the reservoir's temporal response (Fig. \ref{fig:dynamics} a-c) and the corresponding spectra (Fig. \ref{fig:dynamics} d-f), for different $\Delta f$.
+To gain a better understanding of the computing performance, we study the persistence plots of the reservoir's temporal response (Fig. \ref{fig:dynamics} a-c) and the corresponding spectra (Fig. \ref{fig:dynamics} d-f), for different $\Delta f$ conditions.
 The spectra are obtained with a 44 GHz bandwidth electrical spectrum analyzer (Keysight, EXA N9010B).
 For $\Delta f$ = 0 GHz, the response laser is injection-locked to the drive laser.
-The obtained RF spectrum (Fig. \ref{fig:dynamics} d) consists of different frequency peaks that result from the characteristic time scales of the encoded masked information.
+The obtained RF spectrum (Fig. \ref{fig:dynamics} d) consists of different frequency components that result from the characteristic time scales of the encoded masked information.
 The persistence plot (Fig. \ref{fig:dynamics} a) shows the system's response to a masked input of a 2 ns duration.
 When setting $\Delta f$ < 0 GHz, and in the presence of injection-locked operation, the system's response to the masked input also includes higher frequency components.
 For $\Delta f = -20$ GHz, this is reflected in the RF spectrum (Fig. \ref{fig:dynamics} e), where frequencies above 30 GHz appear, due to the bandwidth enhancement of the response laser.
-The persistence plot in this case (Fig. \ref{fig:dynamics} b) shows that the dynamical behavior of the response laser is affected by the underlying bistability that is associated with the locking-unlocking transition.
-The bistability results in time intervals with bimodal distributions of the intensity, as, e.g., visible for the time intervals [0 ns, 0.5 ns] and [1.0 ns, 1.2 ns].
-For larger frequency detunings, such as $\Delta f = -30$ GHz (Fig. \ref{fig:dynamics} c), the response laser is no longer completely locked to the drive laser.
-In the corresponding spectral distribution of Fig. \ref{fig:dynamics} f, we observe the appearance of accumulated, high-power, spectral components centered at an RF frequency close to $\Delta f$.
-This is also reflected in the time series of Fig. \ref{fig:dynamics} c, with the existence of much faster signal changes.
-This operating region, which combines high consistency and bandwidth-enhanced operation, is the one that exhibits the lowest prediction errors.
-Even more negative $\Delta f$ lead to a completely unlocked operation of the response laser, with reduced dependence on the input signal, lower SNR responses, and higher NMSE.
+The persistence plot in this case (Fig. \ref{fig:dynamics} b) shows that the dynamical behavior of the response laser is affected by the underlying bistability that is associated with the locking and partial locking transition.
+The bistability results in time intervals with bimodal distributions of the intensity (e.g. time intervals of [0 ns, 0.5 ns] and [1.0 ns, 1.2 ns]).
+For $\Delta f = -31$ GHz (Fig. \ref{fig:dynamics} c), the response laser is partially locked to the injection laser.
+In the corresponding spectral distribution of Fig. \ref{fig:dynamics} f, we observe the appearance of high-power, spectral components centered at an RF frequency close to $\Delta f$.
+This is also reflected in the time series of Fig. \ref{fig:dynamics} c, with the existence of much faster oscillations.
+This operating region, which combines high consistency and bandwidth-enhanced operation, exhibits the lowest prediction errors.